Do you know how to combine photos in PhotoShop or any other photo editor?

-To re-arrange these pictures, click on the LAYER drop down menu and select arrange.
+To re-order these pictures, click on the LAYER drop down menu and select arrange.
 This will reveal your options.
 Moving a layer backward will move it backward one layer.
 Choosing MOVE TO BACK will move it backward to the first layer over the background (the landscape).

 Even up into the sky, where I can get a better look at them, make sure I’ve removed all the stray bits I don’t want, and do whatever other work might be necessary.

-All the hard work is done at this point.
-You have a single image (the landscape) with several other images copied into it (white horse, red horses).
+Now you have a single image (the landscape) with several other images copied into it (white horse, red horses).

 You can now have a little fun and arrange the elements anyway you wish.
 Obviously, the more elements you add, the more different arrangements you might come up with.